dgray001/gray_online/README.md

 ## Current Version

-v0.6e: Can launch fiddlesticks with ai players
+v0.6f: Can play fiddlesticks with ai

 ## Dev Use